Luggage & Bags: The Foundation of Smart Packing

 - Camera bag or backpack: Secure equipment for the bumpy drives

 Optional: A monopod or bean bag stabilizer for better wildlife shots from a safari vehicle.
-If you forget you can use your jacket.
+If you forget you can use your jacket as I did.

 Travel Essentials: Don’t Leave These Behind